Hospitals & Services

 Nurse initiated treatments are supported by the clinical pathways developed for patient care in ED.

 Wound assessment and management is incorporated into both the Foundation Course and Ambulatory study day.
 The Ambulatory study day is for nurses progressing into the minor injuries area and triage areas of the department.
-Advanced wound assessment, local anesthetic administration using standing orders and suturing learning packages can be undertaken once progressing into this area.
+Advanced wound assessment, local anaesthetic administration using standing orders and suturing learning packages can be undertaken once progressing into this area.

 This comprises an on-line radiology safety learning package, orthopaedic assessment and medico-legal issues around nurses ordering x-rays.
 It involves pre-reading, a workshop which is part of the Ambulatory Area study day, clinical assessment and sign off.
 It allows nurses to refer patients to the orthopaedic department and order x-rays within their scope of practice.

-This is for ED nurses who will be progresssing into the Triage role.
+This is for ED nurses who will be progressing into the Triage role.
 The 2-day National Triage Course is run by the College of Emergency Nurses New Zealand (CENNZ).
 We host this course twice a year in Christchurch.
 Following the course nurses are formally preceptored into this role.
 Further information is available on the CENNZ website.

 Experienced Triage nurses are formally preceptored into the Resus Area Triage role which involves triage and coordination of the Resuscitation and Monitored Area of the Department.
 This role extends the skill of triage, involves greater communication and leadership skills as this role requires the co-ordination of patient and multi-disciplinary staff resources in the Resus and Monitored areas.